BlueBrain/circuit-build/doc/source/bioname.rst

 **node_population_name**
+    Optional Parameter.

     Name of Sonata nodes population to produce.
-Optional.
-Dy default 'All' is used.
-Additionally this name will be used for the parent folder of the produced Sonata nodes file under `sonata/networks/nodes/` folder.
+By default 'All' is used.
+Additionally this name will be used for the parent folder of the produced Sonata nodes files under the `sonata/networks/nodes/` folder.

 **edge_population_name**
+    Optional Parameter.

     Name of Sonata edges population to produce.
-Optional.
-Dy default 'All' is used.
-Additionally this name will be used for the parent folder of the produced Sonata nodes file under `sonata/networks/edges/` folder.
+By default 'All' is used.
+Additionally this name will be used for the parent folder of the produced Sonata edge files under the `sonata/networks/edges/` folder.